frozenyak/Hegemonia/readme.txt

 	fixed revolters
 	ai
-		tweaked countries
+		various tweaks
 		added scripted invasions

 	events
+		occitania
-		greatly increased chance for Communist Occitania to join France, loses cores on provinces in France on Comintern choice No partition of Greece when allied with India germany
+			greatly increased chance for Communist Occitania to join France loses cores on provinces in France on Comintern choice, AI is puppeted germany
 			no monarchist riots with von epp hog no liberal riots with schuman hog
-		new mazula/american federation surrender events
+			No partition of Greece when allied with India, or Greece exists new mazula/american federation surrender events
-		added crude surrender event for the AI union, req control ankara/istanbul/athens, union 75% national lost
+		added crude surrender event for the AI union, req control ankara/istanbul/athens, union 75% national lost tweaks to various events
+		renumbered/ordered/rewritten several surrender events

+	ministers
+		macarthur is now tagalogian, starts as chief of staff

+	tech teams
+		madurai, bengal added

 	gfx
 		fixed counters